kitschpatrol/docker-gitbox/README.md

 **Authentication:**

 The authentication method and interaction with git and gitlist is still a work in progress.
 This would *not* be considered a secure system at this point.
 That being said, some authentication is in place through modification to the nginx htpasswd file.
+This authentication only applies to read and write access via the git smart-http protocol.

     #clear (-c) password file and create (-b) initial creds
     docker exec gitbox htpasswd -cb /etc/nginx/htpasswd <user> <pass>